Russell Findlay (businessman): Publications and teaching

 Findlay is a frequent guest lecturer at business schools.
 He has lectured and presented at Harvard Business School, Yale School of Management, Columbia Business School, the University of Pennsylvania's Wharton School of Business, Indiana University Bloomington's Kelley School of Business, SUNY Oswego and Skidmore College among others.
 He is also a frequent presenter at industry conferences on marketing and advertising topics.

 Education

-His undergraduate degree is in marketing from SUNY Oswego, where he is on the board of their School of Business.
-He also holds an MBA with a concentration in marketing and advertising from Xavier University, and a Financial Technology certificate from Massachusetts Institute of Technology.
+His undergraduate degree is in marketing from SUNY Oswego, where he is on the board of the School of Business.
+He also has an MBA with a concentration in marketing and advertising from Xavier University and a Financial Technology certificate from Massachusetts Institute of Technology.

 Personal

-Findlay is related to the advertising and media couple, New York Post editor Joseph Cookman and his wife Ladies Home Journal editor Mary Bass.
+Findlay is related to the advertising and media couple, the New York Post editor Joseph Cookman and his wife, the Ladies Home Journal editor Mary Bass.

 He also runs the Findlay Family Foundation, a non-profit 501c3 organization providing college scholarships to high school seniors from underprivileged school districts.

-Findlay is also a US Soccer Referee.
+Findlay is a US Soccer referee.